SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/TriggerScript/v1TriggerScriptEntity_DefaultTriggerScriptEntity.md

 Set default values into a new TriggerScriptEntity.

 NetServer calculates default values on the entity, which is required when creating/storing a new instance

 ## Online Restricted: ## The CRMScript agent is not available in Online by default.
 Access must be requested specifically when app is registered.
-Calls the CRMScript agent service CreateDefaultTriggerScriptEntity
+Calls the CRMScript agent service CreateDefaultTriggerScriptEntity.

 ## Request Headers